XSplit: XSplit Broadcaster

 In December 2010, SplitmediaLabs announced that XSplit would go into public beta.
 It was during this time that it gained popularity, largely due to word of mouth from its users.
 It was also widely discussed on the message board of Team Liquid, a professional electronic sports organization.

 XSplit Broadcaster 1.0 was officially released on 13 April 2012, which formally marked the end of its public beta period.
 The release also marked the start of its freemium pricing scheme, which was met with mixed reactions.

 Shortly before releasing XSplit Broadcaster version 1.1, SplitmediaLabs and AVerMedia made their partnership official.
 It centered around AVerMedia shipping three-month licenses of XSplit along with their Live Gamer HD C985 capture card.

 In August 2012, XSplit 1.1 was released.
 It contained bug fixes, enhancements for existing features and introduced new features for paying users.

 XSplit Broadcaster 1.2 became publicly available in January 2013.
 This update included enhancements in performance and support for new hardware devices such as Elgato Game Capture HD.

 XSplit Broadcaster 1.3 was released in November 2013.
 This version contained security fixes to prevent login issues reported by some users.
 Apart from this, the update also contained full Twitch platform compatibility for all users, improved Game Source compatibility with games such as Battlefield 4, Call of Duty: Ghosts, Hearthstone, etc., and enhanced capture card support for AVerMedia, Hauppauge, Elgato, Matrox, and other cards.

 XSplit Gamecaster

 In December 2013, an early preview version of XSplit Gamecaster was shared to the public.
 In January 2014, a preview of XSplit Gamecaster was shared to members of the press, with a full version being made publicly available in February of that same year.

 XSplit Gamecaster was initially only available to users who purchased a license for XSplit Broadcaster, however, a free version was added later on.

 A partnership between MSI and XSplit was also established in March, where newly released MSI gaming hardware would feature XSplit Gamecaster pre-installed and configured.

+XSplit Gamecaster laster launched in a new version on gamecaster.com.
+But was later sunset on March 31, 2023.